A Sign of Affection: Manga

 In March 2020, Kodansha USA announced they licensed the manga for English publication digitally.
 At Anime Expo Lite in July 2020, they announced a print release for the series.
 Later that month, they announced they would publish chapters of the series digitally simultaneously with the Japanese release.
+Kodansha's K Manga added the series to its simultaneous-publication catalogue in August 2023 after the series had been removed from Kodansha USA services in January.
+Starting from April 2024, Kodansha USA began additionally releasing 3-in-1 omnibus versions of the manga.
 The series was also translated into French by Rosalys and published by Akata.

-Volume list
+Volumes

+Chapters not yet in tankōbon format

+These chapters have yet to be published in a tankōbon volume.

 Musical

-A musical adaption ran in the Honda Theater in Tokyo from June 4 to June 13, 2021.
+A stage musical adaptation, titled A New Musical: A Sign of Affection, ran in the Honda Theater in Tokyo from June 4 to June 13, 2021.
 It was directed by Maiko Tanaka, with Sanae Iijima writing the screenplay, Kiyoko Ogino composing the music, and Kiyomi Maeda in charge of choreography.
-It starred Erika Toyohara as Yuki, Takahisa Maeyama as Itsuomi, Manatsu Hayashi as Rin, Saho Aono as Ema, Ikeoka Ryōsuke as Ōshi, Kodai Miyagi as Shin, and Ryuji Kamiyama as Kyōya.
+It starred Erika Toyohara as Yuki, Takahisa Maeyama as Itsuomi, Manatsu Hayashi as Rin, Saho Aono as Ema, Ryōsuke Ikeoka as Ōshi, Kodai Miyagi as Shin, and Ryuji Kamiyama as Kyōya.
+A recording of the musical was broadcast on the Japanese television channel Eisei Gekijō on October 10, 2021.

+Anime

+An anime television series adaptation was announced on July 5, 2023.
+It was produced by Ajiado and directed by Yūta Murano, with Yōko Yonaiyama writing the scripts, Kasumi Sakai designing the characters, and Yukari Hashimoto composing the music.
+The series aired from January 6 to March 23, 2024, on Tokyo MX and other networks.
+The opening theme song is "Yuki no Ne" (雪の音), performed by Novelbright, while the ending theme song is "Snowspring", performed by ChoQMay.
+Crunchyroll streamed the series worldwide outside of East Asia.
+Muse Communication licensed the series in Southeast Asia.